evidence/linux-jailhouse-jetson/README.md

 (use ```jetson-tx2.cell``` for TX2).

-Performance can be improved by setting the *performance* CPU frequency governor:
+Note that overall performance can be improved by setting the *performance* CPU frequency governor through the following command before enabling Jailhouse:

 	sudo sh -c 'echo performance > /sys/devices/system/cpu/cpufreq/policy0/scaling_governor'